Khalid Aucho: India

-Makkasa SC
+Makkasa

-In July 2019 Aucho joined Misr Lel Makkasa SC on a two-year contract.
+In July 2019 Aucho joined Makkasa on a two-year contract.
 In his first season at the club he made 21 appearances scoring twice, in his second season he made 13 appearances.

-Young Africans S.C.
+Young Africans

-Aucho moved to Tanzanian club Young Africans S.C. in August 2021.
+Aucho moved to Tanzanian club Young Africans in August 2021.

 International career

 Aucho made his debut for the Uganda national team (the "Cranes") against Rwanda in a 1–0 victory at the 2013 CECAFA Cup.
 He scored his first international goal in a match against Sudan to give his side a 1–0 victory in the group stage of the same competition.

 In June 2016, Aucho scored on an overhead kick from his own penalty box in a 2–1 away win over Botswana in a qualifying game for the 2017 Africa Cup of Nations.

 Aucho was on the Uganda team that qualified for the Africa Cup of Nations for the first time in 38 years on 4 September 2016.

 Aucho was called up by head coach Milutin Sredojević to the Uganda national football team for the 2017 Africa Cup of Nations.
 He missed the first game against Ghana on 17 January 2017 because of suspension.